Make this four-season art project with your kids (or students) today!

 - Gold and copper metallic paint for some fall leaves (optional).

-- Pencil for tracing hand and lower arm.
+- A pencil for tracing the hand and lower arm.

 - Paper plate, paint pallet, or glass cutting mat to hold acrylic paint.